Solving optimization problems with local light shift encoding on Rydberg quantum annealers

 where $H_k$ is the inverse Hessian approximation at iteration $k$, $s_k = x_{k+1} - x_k$ is the difference between the current and previous estimates of the parameters, $y_k = \nabla f(x_{k+1}) - \nabla f(x_k)$ is the difference between the current and previous estimates of the gradient, $\rho_k = 1 / (y_k^T s_k)$, and $I$ is the identity matrix.
 The BFGS method typically starts with an initial inverse Hessian approximation, $H_0$, and iteratively updates the approximation until convergence is reached.
 The search direction at each iteration is given by $d_k = -H_k \nabla f(x_k)$, and the step size is determined using a line search method.

 \textit{B. $-$} As for non-gradient based, \textbf{Nelder-Mead (NM)} \cite{nelder1965simplex} is one such method, it iteratively searches for the minimum of an objective function.
 NM relies on exploring the simplex, a geometric figure with $n+1$ vertices in $n$ dimensions.
 At each iteration, the algorithm evaluates the objective function at the vertices of the simplex and then performs a set of operations to update the simplex, such as reflection, expansion, contraction, or shrinkage, based on the values of the function.
 The method continues until a stopping criterion is met, such as reaching a maximum number of iterations or when the function value change is small.
-Below are the details of the steps followed in the method.

 Initialization is a step in which a simplex is defined based on an initial set of $n+1$ points in $n$-dimensional space.
 The function values at the vertices of the simplex are evaluated.
 The worst vertex of the simplex (i.e., the vertex with the highest function value) is then reflected through the centroid of the remaining vertices.